allanwhite/contentful-mc-uploader/content/in-echo/podcastEntry/11-trey-lauderdale/innovationarticle.md

 Guest: Trey Lauderdale

-Fullname: Travis Good, MD

-HostURL: /travis

-HostAvatar: /assets/img/profiles/prof-travis.jpg

-HostTitle: Co-founder, CEO & Chief Privacy Officer

 Date: 11/23/2015

 Postmedia: <iframe src="//fast.wistia.net/embed/iframe/jhcb4ew74w" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500" height="318"></iframe>

 Summary: Trey Lauderdale stopped by to share Voalte's origin story and why he will not rest as CEO until every pager within healthcare has been replaced.

-Bio: Trey is the visionary leader behind Voalte.
-He has helped grow the company since its inception in 2008, and led the sales organization in deploying thousands of smartphone solutions in some of the country’s top hospitals.
-Trey’s healthcare industry knowledge stems from experience with leading companies such as Siemens and Emergin.
-He graduated from University of Florida with a Bachelor’s degree in Industrial Engineering, and Minors in Engineering Sales and Electrical Engineering.
-He earned his Master’s degree in Entrepreneurship from University of Florida Warrington College of Business.

 Keys: |
 1. Simple miscommunication is still a huge source of negative patient outcomes.